-Money can cause a lot of financial stress, and that's especially true during Hallmark holidays like Christmas, your anniversary and, of course, Valentine's Day.
-The holiday is all about celebrating love — with presents of course.
+Money can cause a lot of financial stress, and that's especially true during Hallmark holidays like Mother's Day, your anniversary and, of course, Valentine's Day.
+The holiday is all about celebrating love — with presents, of course.

-Between flowers, jewelry, candy and other gifts, the average spending on Valentine's Day in 2017 is expected to hit $136.57 per person, according to the National Retail Federation.
+Between flowers, jewelry, candy and other gifts, consumers spent an estimated $18.2 billion on Valentine's Day in 2017, according to the National Retail Federation.
 But you don't have to drop hundreds of dollars to prove your love.

 Homemade Chocolate Truffles